AmitPrasad212003/Git_and_github/readme.md

 # Student Demo Repository

-This guide provides a comprehensive list of Git and GitHub commands for students, all in one place.
+The comprehensive list of Git and GitHub commands .

 ## Git and GitHub Commands